nickkats1/Fred-Forecasting/README.md

 ```

 This will execute the entire forecasting pipeline, including data loading, preprocessing, model training, and evaluation.
 You can modify the parameters and settings in the 'main.py' file to customize the forecasting process according to your needs.
 'Series Id' must be a valid FRED series ID for the code to work properly.

+## License

+This project is licensed under the MIT License.
+See the [LICENSE](LICENSE) file for more.